-Based on the performance measures and weighting of those performance measures determined by the compensation committee in the first quarter, the objective bonus pay-out under short-term cash incentive awards made to Mr. Sprowls and Ms. Tang in 2016 was 121.3% of the target aggregate objective award.
-The objective bonus pay-out under short-term cash incentive awards made to Ms. Kruger and Mr. Scanlon in 2016 was 113.8% of the target aggregate objective award.
-The objective bonus pay-out under short-term cash incentive awards made to Mr. Cotton in 2016 was 100.8% of the target aggregate objective award.
-In each case, the objective bonus pay-out was less than the maximum objective bonus payable under each executive's award agreement.
+Based on the performance measures and weighting of those performance measures determined by the compensation committee in the first quarter of the fiscal year, the objective bonus payout under short-term cash incentive awards made to Mr. Sprowls and Ms. Tang in 2017 was 118.0% of the target aggregate objective award.
+The objective bonus payout under short-term cash incentive awards made to Ms. Kruger and Mr. Scanlon in 2017 was 118.6% of the target aggregate objective award.
+The objective bonus payout under short-term cash incentive awards made to Mr. Cotton in 2017 was 92.0% of the target aggregate objective award.
+In each case, the objective bonus payout was less than the maximum objective bonus payable under each executive's award agreement.

-The compensation committee recognizes that these objective measures do not encompass all of the objectives of the company in a given year, and may not fully reflect the company's performance depending on outside factors such as weather, water quality and water supply.
-As a result, the pay-out structure includes a limited discretionary bonus component based on a subjective assessment of the performance of each executive officer by the compensation committee after the end of the year, taking into account the assessment of each executive officer by the independent directors after considering the chief executive officer's assessment of the performance of each of the other executive officers during the year.
+The compensation committee recognizes that these objective measures do not encompass all of the objectives of the company in a given year and may not fully reflect the company's performance depending on outside factors such as weather, water quality and water supply.
+As a result, the payout structure includes a limited discretionary bonus component based on a subjective assessment of the performance of each executive officer by the compensation committee after the end of the year, taking into account the assessment of each executive officer by the independent directors after considering the chief executive officer's assessment of the performance of each of the other executive officers during the year.

-The discretionary bonus pay-out under short-term cash incentive awards made to Mr. Sprowls in 2016 was 128.0% of the target aggregate discretionary award.
-The discretionary bonus pay-out under short-term cash incentive awards made to Ms. Tang and Ms. Kruger in 2016 was 140.0% of the target aggregate discretionary award.
-The discretionary bonus pay-out under short-term cash incentive awards made to Mr. Cotton in 2016 was 150.0% of the target aggregate discretionary award.
-The discretionary bonus pay-out under short-term cash incentive awards made to Mr. Scanlon in 2016 was 110.0% of the target aggregate discretionary award.
+The discretionary bonus payout under short-term cash incentive awards made to Mr. Sprowls, Ms. Tang, and Ms. Kruger in 2017 was 140.0% of the target aggregate discretionary award.
+The discretionary bonus payout under short-term cash incentive awards made to Mr. Cotton in 2017 was 165.0% of the target aggregate discretionary award.
+The discretionary bonus payout under short-term cash incentive awards made to Mr. Scanlon in 2017 was 100.0% of the target aggregate discretionary award.

-You can find additional information on the short-term cash incentive plan and the amounts paid to the named executive officers in 2016 under the heading "How were certain of our executive officers compensated in 2016?
+You can find additional information on the short-term cash incentive plan and the amounts paid to the named executive officers in 2017 under the heading "How were certain of our executive officers compensated in 2017?
 Non-Equity Incentive Compensation."